StannerSec/Cloud-Resume-Challenge/README.md

 - **Databases and Storage:** Integrate cloud-based databases (e.g., Amazon DynamoDB) and storage solutions (e.g., Amazon S3) to store and retrieve data efficiently.

-- **Custom Domain:** Configure a custom domain for the resume website, demonstrating proficiency in domain management and DNS configuration.

 ## Getting Started

 Follow these steps to get started with the Cloud Resume Project: